greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/src/incident-response-procedures-for-identifying-responding-to-and-resolving-it-security-incidents.md

 ---
-title: 'Incident Response: Procedures for identifying, responding to, and resolving IT security incidents.'
+title: 'Incident Response: Procedures For Identifying, Responding To, And Resolving It Security Incidents.'
 linkTitle: 'Incident Response: Procedures for identifying, responding to, and resolving IT security incidents.'
 date: '2025-05-01T23:57:00Z'